yeasy/code_snippet/README.md

 ##save\_all\_images
 Save all local Docker images into tar.gz files.

+##restore\_images
+This script will load into the tar.gz files as images.

 ##getIP
 Some scripts to get local ip address of the network interfaces.